Bengali Kayastha

-Bengali Kayastha is a Bengali Hindu caste that originated from the Bengal region of the Indian subcontinent, and is one of the main subgroups of the Kayastha community.
+Bengali Kayastha is a Bengali Hindu caste that originated from the Bengal region of the Indian subcontinent and is one of the main subgroups of the Kayastha community.
 The historical caste occupation of Kayasthas throughout India has been that of scribes, administrators, ministers and record-keepers; the Kayasthas in Bengal, along with Brahmins and Baidyas, are regarded among the three traditional higher castes that comprise the "upper layer of Hindu society".
 During the British Raj, the Bhadraloks of Bengal were drawn primarily, but not exclusively, from these three castes, who continue to maintain a collective hegemony in West Bengal.

 History

-The social and religious patterns of Bengal had historically been distinctively different from those in the orthodox Hindu heartland of North India and this impacted on how the caste system developed there.
+The social and religious patterns of Bengal had historically been distinctively different from those in the orthodox Hindu heartland of North India, and this impacted how the caste system developed there.
 Bengal, being located east of the traditional Aryavarta (Aryan) region between the Ganges and Yamuna rivers, remained insulated from the full impact of Brahminical orthodoxy for many centuries.
 The influence of Buddhism remained strong there, continuing under the Buddhist rulers of the Pala dynasty from the eighth through the eleventh century CE.

-During the Gupta period, Kayastha had not crystallised into a caste, and represented a professional group.
+During the Gupta period, Kayastha had not crystallised into a caste and represented a professional group.
 Kayasthas frequently appear in the Gupta inscriptions mostly as professional writers or scribes.
-The importance of the lekhaka or writer seems to have increased during the Gupta period; the term 'Kayastha' was a part of the Gupta administrative terminology.
+The importance of the lekhaka, or writer, seems to have increased during the Gupta period; the term 'Kayastha' was a part of the Gupta administrative terminology.
 A number of inscriptions during this period mention the office of Prathama-Kayastha, meaning chief scribe in the administrative office, and represented "probably the Chief Secretary to the administrative Board".